jajoosiddhant/Embedded-Machine-Vision-And-Intelligent-Automation/README.md

-# Embedded-Machine-Vision-And-Intelligent-Automation
+# Embedded-Machine-Vision-and-Intelligent-Automation

-Consists of Projects and Assignments Completed in Embedded Machine Vision and Intelligent Automation Course | ECEN 5763 | University of Colorado, Boulder.
+Projects/Assignments completed under Prof. Sam Siewert in Embedded Machine Vision and Intelligent Automation.

+Each Folder consists of a readme file describing about the Project/Assignment/Homework.

+Contributor - Siddhant Jajoo